Royal Faculty building set for renovation work

 The iconic building of the Royal Faculty of Procurators in Glasgow is about to be given a £200,000 programme of vital repairs.

-Beginning next month, the Category-A listed building in Nelson Mandela Place will undergo 10 years of maintenance and renovation including work on the roof, masonry, windows, doors and interior.
+Beginning this month, the category-A listed building in Nelson Mandela Place will undergo 10 years of maintenance and renovation including work on the roof, masonry, windows, doors and interior.

 The exterior will be fully restored using paint scrapings and stone sampling to ensure that the renovation is as sympathetic to the historic character of the building as possible.